 The Kingdom of Swaziland – a Royal experience

 The Swazis have a well-developed sense of their own culture.
-And are open-minded and friendly in their outlook.
+And they are open-minded and friendly in their outlook.
 They are renowned craftsmen.
-And you can buy terrific examples of basket ware, colourful fabrics, carvings, and Mother of Pearl in friendly markets and roadside stalls.
+You can buy their basket ware, colourful fabrics, carvings, and Mother of Pearl in friendly markets and roadside stalls.